SoftwareGuy/kantcollesrv/README.md

 # kantcollesrv
 SoftwareGuy's take on a Open Source KanColle server (PHP/MySQL).
+Uses some nginx black magic as well.

 # What?
 This is my own implementation of DMM's server API for the game called "Kantai Collection".
 Basically, it's a server that allows you to play the game without the need of using DMM's own server and/or needing a DMM account.

 The project started as a fork of kcsrv (https://github.com/KanColleTool/kcsrv).
 I then adapted it into PHP, and with the KCT documentation and WireShark/Chrome Inspector I fleshed out the missing endpoints to make it boot.
 This was a Xmas '14 project, I started thinking "well, why the hell not make it public?"

+I'm using nginx because it's much better than Apache 2.x, although Apache 2.4 has got it's improvements.

 # Is there a working live example?
 I intend to setup a little server that will allow you to play on the server.
 This will also be handy for stress testing and handling end points, because there's a lot of stuff not implemented and you'll get game freezes or errorcats (basically a screen saying "Game Error, please reload".

 # How to set up?
+Requirements:
+TODO.

+Brew Instructions:
 TODO.

 # Roadmap